-Barcelona completely surprised me this time around and erased all previous notions of the city during my brief stay.
+Confession: I was completely surprised this time around spending a brief 36 hours in Barcelona, where all previous notions of the city as a post-college grad were changed in this quick trip.
 My first impression six years ago had been at the height of summer with triple digit temperatures and hostel hopping when we failed to booked our rooms in advance during the high season.

 Six years later I hoped to do it a bit differently.

 I booked a budget hotel in hopes of getting a good night’s sleep after a long flight, but as you know travel has a wicked sense of humor and I ended up unexpectedly staying in a hostel.
 This turned out to be the best twist of fate I could ask for.

 My trip began like a bad dream: like in the middle of the night coming to your hotel and realizing they left your key in the bar across the street that is completely dark and closed for the evening kind of nightmare.
 Yeah.